polyfy/polylith/doc/commands.md

           'components/user/src'.
       -x  The profile contains a path to the 'test' directory, e.g.
           'components/user/test'

-    If :r or :resources is also passed in: x--  The profile contains a path to the 'src' directory, e.g.
-           'components/user/src'.
-      -x-  The profile contains a path to the 'resources' directory, e.g.
-           'components/user/resources'.
-      --x  The profile contains a path to the 'test' directory, e.g.
-           'components/user/test'.

   It's not enough that a path has been added to a project to show an 'x', the file or directory must also exist.